I spent the night at the most haunted hotel in the UK – check out these bone-chilling ghost stories from the Mermaid Inn!

 Another incident involving this room took place when the barman was tending to the fire and all the bottles on the shelf at the other end of the room fell off.
 He handed in his notice the following day.

-Room 17: Kingsmill
+The Mermaid Inn, Room 17: Kingsmill

 The guests have been reporting sudden drops in temperature in the room, as well as the rocking chair starting to rock on its own.

 There have also been “orbs” floating around the room captured on photographs.